 Talk

 [edit]As in the rest of Norway, English is widely understood and spoken.
-Other European languages such as German and French may also be understood, although less common than English.
-Spoken language is generally Norwegian, signs are in Norwegian (and English in tourist hotspots).
+Other European languages such as German and French may also be understood, although less commonly than English.
+Spoken language is generally Norwegian.
+Signs are in Norwegian and also in English in tourist hotspots.
 The local dialect, Sognamål (lit.
 Sogn language) is used to a great extent in Indre Sogn.
 It is one of the more distinct in Norway.

 Get in

-By boat - Arguably the most enjoyable way is via a boat from nearby towns.
+By boat — An enjoyable way to get in is by boat from a nearby town.
 The most convenient would be one of the high speed catamaran services operated several times each day from Bergen.
 Hurtigruten calls at Florø (near the mouth of Sognefjord) and Bergen.

-By rail - Reaching the town of Flåm, sitting at the end of a fjord that branches off the Sognefjord, is possible via an incredibly steep railway line.
-Flåmsbana, the Flåm railway line, connects to the Bergen line (Oslo-Bergen) at Myrdal.
+By rail — Flåm, at the end of a branch of Sognefjord, is possible via an incredibly steep railway line.
+Flåmsbana, the Flåm railway line, connects to the Bergen line (Oslo–Bergen) at Myrdal.
 This is the only railway in the county.
 Alternative railway stations are at Voss and Gol, connections to Sognefjord by bus or car.

-Because of modest population and infrequent public transport, a self drive may be the easiest and most flexible way to get a distant corner of Sognefjord.
-The main road Oslo-Bergen (E16) runs through the area, as does the main road Bergen-Trondheim (E39).
-Except for the E16, travel in this area usually involves ferries, those are not separate means of transport but an integral part of the road network.
+By car — Because of modest population and infrequent public transport, a self-drive may be the easiest and most flexible way to get to a distant corner of Sognefjord.
+The main road Oslo–Bergen (E16) runs through the area, as does the main road Bergen–Trondheim (E39).
+Except for the E16, travel in this area usually involves ferries – those are not separate means of transport but an integral part of the road network.

 Get around

-Car rental firms are located in Sogndal (major ones including Avis, Hertz and Europcar), Flåm and Årdalstangen, as well as in Førde which is not located on the Sognefjord.
+Car rental firms are found in Sogndal (major ones including Avis, Hertz and Europcar), Flåm and Årdalstangen, as well as in Førde which is not on the Sognefjord.

 By car ferry — The Sognefjord is crossed at several points by car ferries with frequent departures.
 During day time departures are usually so frequent that travellers should not worry about timetables.
 These ferries are not a separate means of transport, but a continuation of main roads E39, road 13 and road 5.
 Fjord1 is the major operator.
 Car ferries take all kinds of vehicles as well as foot passengers, but docks are usually in a remote place at the most narrow crossing.

-By tourist boat/ferry — There are several summer-only tourist routes, including Fjord1 operated Bergen to Flåm catamaran, the ferries from Flåm and Lærdal to Gudvangen, as well as other trips on the Fjærlandsfjord and the Nærøyfjord.
+By tourist boat/ferry — There are several summer-only tourist routes, including the Fjord1-operated Bergen-to-Flåm catamaran, the ferries from Flåm and Lærdal to Gudvangen, as well as other ones on the Fjærlandsfjord and the Nærøyfjord.

 By bus — The larger settlements are served by local buses to rural areas, and long-distance coaches and local buses connect the settlements.
 The schedules may be very limited, with routes often only operating a couple of times a day, and even a couple of times a week for some sparsely populated areas.
 Roads E39, E16 and 5 pass through the area, and express buses north–south and east–west run along these roads.